mattgroh/fitzpatrick17k/README.md

 # Download the dataset

 You can find the Fitzpatrick annotations in [fitzpatrick17k.csv](https://github.com/mattgroh/fitzpatrick17k/blob/main/fitzpatrick17k.csv).
 You can download the images from their original source, which is shared in the `url` column of the Fitzpatrick annotations .csv.
-Alternatively, you can email us, and we can provide a link.
+Alternatively, fill out this [form](https://forms.gle/4fS35Kg8x9pkG2Bn9) and contact us and we can provide a link to all the images.

 # Replicate our analysis